Unboxed-Software/solana-course/content/program-testing.md

 *By the end of this lesson, you will be able to:*

 - Understand various ways to test Solana programs
-- Know the difference between unit tests, integration tests, and RPC tests
+- Explain the difference between unit tests, integration tests, and RPC tests
 - Debug Solana programs

 # TL;DR